-We are stoked to say that our legendary logistics manager, Paul Woodgate, known as Woody to Antarcticans, has received a Lifetime Lifetime Achievement Award from the public service.
+We are stoked to say that our legendary logistics manager, Paul Woodgate, known as Woody to Antarcticans, has received a Lifetime Achievement Award from the public service.

 The accolade recognises individuals who have made an extraordinary impact on their community or the country through a life of service.
 Woody - one of the most respected and beloved figures in the Antarctic community - has certainly embodied that ethos for over 40 years.